kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

   Name: "F"
   When: "2012-03-23 13:45:48.000"
 - Email: "kijanawoodard@wyldeye.com"
-  Message: "<p>Congratulations, you (nearly) understood the post!</p><p>I didn't \"re-invent inheritance\", I'm *utilizing* classes to solve a particular type of problem instead of using magic strings or enums.
+  Message: "<p>Congratulations, you (nearly) understood the post!</p><p>I didn't "re-invent inheritance", I'm *utilizing* classes to solve a particular type of problem instead of using magic strings or enums.
 The whole point of the post is that you should bias towards leaning on OO instead of enums.</p>"
   Name: "kijana"
   When: "2012-03-30 20:55:47.000"
 - Email: "mohamed.elmalky@gmail.com"